Tony Evers: Gerrymandering

+In April 2023, Janet Protasiewicz was elected to the Wisconsin Supreme Court, flipping the majority to the liberals.
+Democratic-aligned interest groups brought new lawsuits, challenging the constitutionality of the 2022 legislative districts.
+In Clarke v.
+Wisconsin Elections Commission, the Court struck down the 2022 map on technical grounds and also found that the "least changes" rule had no basis in Wisconsin law or precedent and was therefore invalid.
+Evers was one of six parties to the lawsuit who proposed remedial redistricting plans.
+Court-hired consultants soon ruled out the two Republican proposals, saying they were both still gerrymanders.
+With the Court poised to select one of the four Democratic plans, Republicans in the legislature chose to embrace Evers's proposal.
+They first passed an amended version of the plan, seeking to protect a handful of incumbents, but Evers vetoed it.
+Republicans then passed Evers's original map without changes, and Evers signed it into law on February 19, 2024.

+Evers also joined a lawsuit in the Wisconsin Supreme Court challenging the 2022 congressional district map.
+That map had been created using the Court's now discredited "least changes" rule, so Democratic-aligned litigants argued that it should also be reconsidered.
+The Court refused this case without explaining its reasoning.

 Gun control

-Evers strongly supports universal background checks for gun purchases.
+Evers supports universal background checks for gun purchases.
 He has also supported an extreme risk protection order act, commonly known as a "red flag law", which would permit loved ones or police to petition to have an individual's guns taken away if a judge deems them a risk to themselves or others.

 Health care

-Evers has said that Scott Walker's decisions regarding health care in Wisconsin led to higher insurance premiums for residents.
-He has pointed out that Minnesota accepted a Medicaid expansion and has been more proactive about healthcare overall, resulting in 47% lower insurance premiums than Wisconsin's.
-Evers supports legislation that would protect residents from being charged higher costs for health insurance due to old age or preexisting conditions.
-He also supports allowing children to stay on their parents' health insurance plans until the age of 26.
+Evers has said that Scott Walker's decisions about health care in Wisconsin led to higher insurance premiums for residents.
+He has pointed out that Minnesota accepted a Medicaid expansion and has been more proactive about healthcare overall, resulting in insurance premiums 47% lower than Wisconsin's.
+Evers supports legislation that would protect residents from higher costs for health insurance due to old age or preexisting conditions.
+He also supports allowing people to stay on their parents' health insurance plans until age 26.
 He plans to remove Wisconsin from a national lawsuit that seeks to overturn the Affordable Care Act.

+Using funds from the Infrastructure Investment and Jobs Act, Evers allocated over $402 million to reduce pollutants in Wisconsin drinking water.